 - Knowledge, experience and perspectives of children, families and communities have significant value for delivering outcomes.

 - A strong ecosystem of education leaders, advocates and policy will produce lasting outcomes for children, families and communities.

 We are interested in partnering with nonprofit 501(c)(3) organizations and public schools that directly serve or strengthen systems that directly serve children and families living in poverty in Minneapolis and Saint Paul.

 Our desire is to support:

-- Public schools (district or charter) serving a population with at least 80 percent students receiving free and reduced lunch
+- We will consider program/project support for public schools (district or charter) serving a population with at least 80 percent students receiving free and reduced lunch.

 We support organizations that: